OCA/account-financial-tools/account_parent/README.rst

 ==============

-This module will be very useful for those who are still using v7/v8 because of the no parent account and chart of account heirarchy view in the latest versions
+This module will be very useful for those who are still using v7/v8 because of the no parent account and chart of account hierarchy view in the latest versions

 * Adds parent account in account
 * Adds new type 'view' in account type